Diesel-Net/kiwi-8/README.txt

     R G B   Render color in RGB format, 3 numbers from 0-255

-    Note: If you launch the game with no arguments, you will be prompted to load a ROM file on startup.
+    Note: If you launch the program with no arguments, you will be prompted to load a ROM file on startup.